jamolpe/go-logger/README.md

 ## Database integration

-Logs can be saved in a database, repository implementation have to be provided in the configuration with the Repository interface implemented
+Logs can be saved in a database, repository implementation have to be provided in the configuration with the Repository interface implemented (see withDataBase in ./example)